BeemerJ/Moss-Essential-Software-Guide/README.md

 # MossMans-Essential-Software-Guide (Windows)

+> PROTIP: Click on the list icon on the upper left corner of this document to see the index for this guide.

 A collection of _some_ software I _personally_ tend to use regularly.
 This is meant to be used a a guide or a point of refference.
 Emphasis on the italicized words.